 “We wanted a soft storyline so it would not be too hard to get approval from the government,” Deenan said.
 A member of the government constantly attended the shoot to ensure that Laotian culture was portrayed appropriately.
 A number of scenes were cut as they were considered to be controversial.

-Deenan was inspired by his own visit to Laos in which he became infatuated with a Laotian woman and imagined her as a tour guide.
+Deenan was inspired by a visit to Laos in which he had became infatuated with a Laotian woman and imagined her as a tour guide.
 In the film, Sorn, a Bangkok-based Laotian-Australian journalist, is assigned to photograph Laos.
 He is reluctant to stay but hires a tour guide, Noi, to show him around.
 It’s Noi’s first time as a tour guide and so she repeatedly takes him in the wrong direction.

 Sorn starts to want to know more about his Laotian father’s family and ends up returning to his childhood home.
 The family that remained in Laos welcomes Sorn warmly even though he has not seen them for over ten years.
 Sorn falls for Noi and starts to feel a part of Laos.

 The film is also an attempt to reinforce bonds between Laos and Thailand, which have been strained due to Thailand’s ties with the West.
 The Thai comedy Mak Teh (Lucky Losers) made fun of the Lao national football team, leading Laotian diplomats to complain.
 Consequently, the film’s release was cancelled.
 The Laotian authorities also complained about an episode of the Thai soap opera Mekong Love Song, in which a Thai actor drops Lao’s national flower, the frangipani, into the river while yearning for his lover.
 This episode was not aired as a result.